StevenLwcz/StevenLwcz.github.io/_posts/2022-03-13-The-Gdb-Python-API-For-Tui-Windows:-Part-4.md

  42    float           area      1.77964905e-43
  43    float           length    -9.39612088e+33
 ```
 The `render()` method is simplifed to just write the list to the Tui window. `self.start` indicates which line to start from and will be updated by the `vscroll()` method later.
-Since Gdb calls `render()` on a resize of the window, this is a good approach.
+Since GDB calls `render()` on a resize of the window, this is a good approach.

 ```python
    def render(self):